-Long Lake is aptly named, and the trail parallels the lake for a full mile (1.6 km) before climbing up towards Lake Isabelle.
+Long Lake is aptly named, and the trail parallels the lake for a full mile (1.6 km) before climbing up toward what would be our fifth lake of the day: Lake Isabelle.

-The elevation gain for this hike is only about 400 feet (120 m) but what our trail info didn’t mention is that most of this gain is in the last half mile.
-Unlike the hike to Blue Lake, this trail is entirely below timberline.
+The elevation gain for this hike is only about 400 feet (120 m) but most of it is in the last half mile.
+Unlike the hike to Blue Lake, this trail is entirely below timberline and doesn’t offer the same expansive views until the very end.
 Because of this, in my opinion, Blue Lake is the prettier hike but Isabelle is the prettier lake.

 I returned to Lake Isabelle a couple months later with a friend, and what a difference two months makes!
 The water levels were much lower, the snowfields on the surrounding mountains had melted, and most leaves had fallen.

 I’ve since returned to Brainard Lake three additional times: once in early fall with my family, once in the winter on a snowshoe trip with the local chapter of Women Who Hike, and once with Pat on cross country skis.
 Unfortunately, it was so windy that many of my winter photos just look like a frozen lake shrouded in white.
 This entire area is obscenely windy, but especially in the winter this is something to plan for.
 However, when you get out of your car at the winter parking lot and the wind gusts blow you off balance, don’t be discouraged; the trails are in the trees and much more sheltered.
 It’s just the parking lot and the lakes that are extremely gusty.

 The Important Stuff: